Axway/flowmanager/kubernetes/README.md

 [Confluence]](https://techweb.axway.com/confluence/display/RDAPI/AWS+Credentials+Best+Practices#AWSCredentialsBestPractices-nativeAWSCLI)
 for more guidance.

-> NB: **You must specify those environment variable when executing Docker commands.
+> NB: **You must specify those environment variables when executing Docker commands.
 > Refer to the [Deploying a cluster](#deploying-a-cluster) section below for an example.**

 You're now all set to use the EKS Docker image to manage your EKS clusters.